tromp/cuckoo/README.md

 Simplest known PoW
 ------------------
-With a 42-line [complete specification in C](doc/spec) and a brief [mathematical description](doc/mathspec), Cuckatoo Cycle is less than half the size of either [SHA256](https://en.wikipedia.org/wiki/SHA-2#Pseudocode), [Blake2b](https://en.wikipedia.org/wiki/BLAKE_%28hash_function%29#Blake2b_algorithm), or [SHA3 (Keccak)](https://github.com/mjosaarinen/tiny_sha3/blob/master/sha3.c) as used in Bitcoin, Equihash and ethash.
+With a 42-line [complete specification in C](doc/spec) and a 13-line [mathematical description](doc/mathspec), Cuckatoo Cycle is less than half the size of either [SHA256](https://en.wikipedia.org/wiki/SHA-2#Pseudocode), [Blake2b](https://en.wikipedia.org/wiki/BLAKE_%28hash_function%29#Blake2b_algorithm), or [SHA3 (Keccak)](https://github.com/mjosaarinen/tiny_sha3/blob/master/sha3.c) as used in Bitcoin, Equihash and ethash.
 Simplicity matters.

-Cuckatoo proofs take the form of a length 42 off-by-1-cycle in a bipartite graph with 2^N+2^N nodes and 2^N edges, with N ranging from 10 up to 64.
+Cuckatoo proofs take the form of a length 42 node-pair-cycle in a bipartite graph with N+N nodes and N edges, with N=2^n and n ranging from 10 up to 64.

-In an off-by-1-cycle, consecutive edges are not incident on a single node, but on two nodes that differ in the last bit only.
+In a node-pair-cycle, consecutive edges are not incident on a single node, but on a node-pair, that is, two nodes differing in the last bit only.
-From now on, whenever we say cycle, we'll mean n off-by-1-cycle.
+From now on, whenever we say cycle, we'll mean a node-pair-cycle.

 The graph is defined by the siphash-2-4 keyed hash function mapping an edge index and partition side (0 or 1) to the edge endpoint on that side.
-This makes verification trivial: hash the header to derive the siphash key, then compute the 42x2 edge endpoints with 84 siphashes, and that you come back to the starting edge only after traversing 42 off-by-1 incident nodes.
+This makes verification trivial: hash the header to derive the siphash key, then compute the 42x2 edge endpoints with 84 siphashes, and that you come back to the starting edge only after traversing 42 node-pairs.

 While trivially verifiable, finding a 42-cycle, on the other hand, is far from trivial, requiring considerable resources, and some luck